Gleason's theorem: Hidden variables

-Moreover, the theorem is historically significant for the role it played in ruling out the possibility of hidden variables in quantum mechanics.
+Moreover, the theorem is historically significant for the role it played in ruling out the possibility of certain classes of hidden variables in quantum mechanics.
 A hidden-variable theory that is deterministic implies that the probability of a given outcome is always either 0 or 1.
 For example, a Stern–Gerlach measurement on a spin-1 atom will report that the atom's angular momentum along the chosen axis is one of three possible values, which can be designated $-$, $0$ and $+$.
 In a deterministic hidden-variable theory, there exists an underlying physical property that fixes the result found in the measurement.
 Conditional on the value of the underlying physical property, any given outcome (for example, a result of $+$) must be either impossible or guaranteed.
 But Gleason's theorem implies that there can be no such deterministic probability measure.
 The mapping $u \to \langle \rho u, u \rangle$ is continuous on the unit sphere of the Hilbert space for any density operator $\rho$.
 Since this unit sphere is connected, no continuous probability measure on it can be deterministic.
 Gleason's theorem therefore suggests that quantum theory represents a deep and fundamental departure from the classical intuition that uncertainty is due to ignorance about hidden degrees of freedom.
 More specifically, Gleason's theorem rules out hidden-variable models that are "noncontextual".
 Any hidden-variable model for quantum mechanics must, in order to avoid the implications of Gleason's theorem, involve hidden variables that are not properties belonging to the measured system alone but also dependent upon the external context in which the measurement is made.
 This type of dependence is often seen as contrived or undesirable; in some settings, it is inconsistent with special relativity.